browserengineering/book/book/invalidation.md

         # ...
 ```

-Now the `BlockLayout`'s `layout` function is idempotent again, because
+This makes the `BlockLayout`'s `layout` function idempotent because
 each call will recreate the `children` array the same way each time.

-Take a moment to read all of our other `layout` methods and look for
+Let's check all other `layout` methods for idempotency by reading them
-any method calls to make sure they're idempotent.
+and noting any non-idempotent method calls.
 I found:

 - In `new_line`, `BlockLayout` will append to its `children` array;
 - In `text` and `input`, `BlockLayout` will append to the `children`